-Grab some bak kwa and pineapple tarts and gather your folks around the telly to catch these Chinese cinema gems.
+Grab some snacks and gather your folks around the telly to watch and re-watch these top Chinese movies.

 Watch on Netflix